maths/stack-web/website_files/CaseStudies/2024/Parsons.md

 ## Writing Parson's problems in STACK

 To write a Parson's problem in STACK, the library `prooflib.mac` should be loaded using `stack_include_contrib` within _Question variables_.
 This makes available all the various proof functions needed to construct proof trees and assess answers.
 All of the pre-written steps and the model proof-tree answer can be written in the _Question variables_ field, see the <a href="https://docs.stack-assessment.org/en/Topics/Parsons/" target="_blank">documentation</a> for details on the syntax required.
 The main drag-and-drop functionality is achieved through the use of the <a href="https://sortablejs.github.io/Sortable/" target="_blank">Sortable</a> JavaScript library, which is a widely used and supported library for drag-and-drop features.
 In STACK, this functionality is wrapped by a `parsons` block so there is no need for the author to write any JavaScript themselves.
 However, authors are able to customise the drag-and-drop functionality to a certain degree, either by block header parameters in the `parsons` block or through the options field in the block contents.
 For further details on how to get started writing a Parson's problem, follow the <a href="https://docs.stack-assessment.org/en/Topics/Parsons/" target="_blank">documentation</a>.

 ## The future of proof assessment in STACK

 As we have seen, writing proofs in highly structured ways can help us capture important properties of proof and enable the application of Parson's problems to this area.
 However, structured proofs have other benefits such as clarity of logic and scope which can be helpful to early-stage learners.
 A future priority for proof assessment in STACK will be developing ways that enable students to interact with proof in such structured ways.
-This could be through allowing indented blocks within the current style of Parson's problems, for example.
+This could be through allowing indented blocks within the current style of Parson's problems, for example, allowing the student's answer to also represent a tree rather than just a flat list.

 Within recent years, there has been a rise in research in formal programming languages such as <a href="https://lean-lang.org/" target="_blank">Lean</a>.
 Mathematical proofs written in Lean, for example, can be automatically verified as correct or incorrect.
 This growing research has even led to recent successful applications of Lean in artificial intelligence at the <a href="https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/" target="_blank">International Mathematical Olympiad in 2024</a>.
 While it seems natural to harness the power of languages such as Lean for automating proof assessment in STACK, these languages do not form a standard part of a mathematics curriculum nor have they been shown to increase a student's level of understanding of a proof.
 So we cannot currently assume students or question writers are able to directly interact with such formal programming languages.